NerdNu/mkgroups/README.md

                         if specified).
   -u, --update          Update permissions; without this flag, commands are
                         logged but permissions not changed.
+  -l, --list            List combined groups, weights and permissions to
+                        stdout.
   --debug               Enable debug logging.

 Examples: